bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wazewski.md

 title: Wazewski, Tadeusz
 born: 1896
 died: 1972
-keywords: Ważewski, Differential Equations, Control Theory, Analytic Spaces, Number Theory, Combinatorics, Inversion Process
+keywords: tadeusz ważewski,wazewski
-description: Tadeusz Ważewskideveloped theorems, criteria, proofs, and processes that continue to shape the fields of Differential Equations, Number Theory and more.
+description: Tadeusz Ważewski was a Polish mathematician who contributed to the theory of differential equations, control theory and the theory of analytic spaces.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---